prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       extra?: any;
     }

-  The wallet must select a exchange that either the mechant accepts directly by listing it in the exchanges arry, or for which the merchant accepts an auditor that audits that exchange by listing it in the auditors array.
+  The wallet must select a exchange that either the merchant accepts directly by listing it in the exchanges array, or for which the merchant accepts an auditor that audits that exchange by listing it in the auditors array.

   The `Product` object describes the product being purchased from the merchant.
 It has the following structure: